 Tretinoin Capsules Description

 Tretinoin Capsules are a retinoid that induces maturation of acute promyelocytic leukemia (APL) cells in culture.
 It is available in a 10 mg soft gelatin capsule for oral administration.
-Each capsule also contains butylated hydroxyanisole, edetate disodium, ethanol, soybean oil, hydrogenated vegetable oils, medium chain triglycerides, soya lecithin, and yellow beeswax.
+Each capsule also contains butylated hydroxyanisole, edetate disodium, soybean oil, hydrogenated vegetable oils, medium chain triglycerides, soya lecithin, and yellow beeswax.
 The gelatin capsule shell contains gelatin, glycerin, yellow iron oxide, red iron oxide and titanium dioxide.
 Capsules are printed with edible black ink, which consist of propylene glycol, iron oxide black, polyvinyl acetate phthalate and polyethylene glycol 400.